xaur/writings/posts/201910xx-additional-marketing-strategies.md

 - Set up less popular but more promising platforms like Mastodon or those YouTube replacements.
 They might have higher "conversion" ratio, and if they succeed and obsolete centralized platforms, we'll be in a good position for being among the pioneers.
 - Find out inflow and outflow numbers for all platforms.
 - Set up stats collection and visualization and make the data available to our researchers.
 This was one of the proposed [research directions](https://proposals.decred.org/proposals/5d9cfb07aefb338ba1b74f97de16ee651beabc851c7f2b5f790bd88aea23b3cb/comments/13) but it didn't collect enough upvotes.
 I think it's still relevant.
+- Look into sentiment analysis [like this](https://www.reddit.com/r/decred/comments/dq79s8/decred_social_stats/) (there are several projects mining this kind of data).

 ## At the same time, don't panic